 - Andromeda (Pieris japonica)

 "An apple a day keeps the doctor away"?
 Our faith in this maxim is not shaken by the well-known fact that apple seeds contain cyanide.
 Nor should it be.
-But according to the ASPCA, even the leaves of apple trees are toxic, and The Merck Veterinary Manual confirms this claim.
-Since the Hawthorns are related to apples, it should come as no surprise that Washington hawthorn trees, for example, are poisonous to canines.
-Here are some other examples:
+But according to the ASPCA, even the leaves of apple trees (Malus) are toxic, and The Merck Veterinary Manual confirms this claim.
+Since the hawthorns are related to apples, it should come as no surprise that Washington hawthorn trees (Crataegus phaenopyrum) are poisonous to canines.
+More examples: